 Droplet Connectivity

 Load balancers automatically connect to Droplets that reside in the same VPC network as the load balancer.
+Private Droplets have only a VPC interface and are always reached via the VPC network.

-Manage the Backend Nodes
+Manage the Backend Pool

 Add Droplets to a Load Balancer Using the CLI